 U.Porto's "mother-house" was built on the foundations of the Boarding School for Orphan Boys and the Church of Nossa Senhora da Graça (17th century).
 The Royal Marine and Commerce Academy was also housed here, and later the Polytechnic Academy of Porto, both predecessors of the University of Porto.

-After the creation of the University, in 1911, the building became home to the Rectory, the Faculty of Science (1911-2006), the Technical Faculty (1915-1937), the 1st Faculty of Arts (1919) and the Faculty of Economics (1953-1974).
+After the University's establishment in 1911, the building started to host the Rectory, the Faculty of Sciences (1911-2006), the Technical Faculty (1915-1937), the first Faculty of Arts and Humanities (1919) and the Faculty of Economics (1953-1974).

-Currently, and besides the Rectory services, the Central Centre of the Museum of Natural History and Science (MHNC-UP), the Common House, the University of Porto Shop and the historical Old Collection Library are located here.
+In addition to the Rectory services, the same building hosts the Main campus of the Natural History and Science Museum of the University of Porto (MHNC-UP), the Casa Comum, the University of Porto Shop and the historic Old Collection Library.